 In addition, public institutions are bound by civil service classification salary levels, which might make it hard for them to attract qualified candidates.

-Moreover, if you always have new buildings coming on line in your facilities. training could pose a problem.
+Mohammad H. Qayoumi is associate director of facilities management and director of utilities and engineering at the University of Cincinnati.
+Cincinnati, Ohio, where he earned his Ph.D. in electrical engineering.
+Moreover, if you always have new buildings coming on line in your facilities, training could pose a problem.
 Generally, sending your crew to elevator maintenance workshops will be expensive and the absence hard to cover.